 Anyone who thinks the USWNT are automatic winners of all major tournaments clearly hasn’t been paying attention.

 The United States versus the Netherlands in this Olympic Games will be far more tightly contested than that legendary final two years ago.
-Although the United States have not shown the extent of their capabilities, the Dutch are in-form and firing.
-Below is a preview of the Netherlands’ final side under Sarina Wiegman.
+Although the United States have not shown the extent of their capabilities during this tournament, the Dutch are in-form and firing.
+Below is a preview of the Netherlands’ under Sarina Wiegman.
 Will it be a winning side?
 That’s for us to find out!

 Predicted Netherlands Lineup: 4-3-3